-Students will take the practicum course (3 credits) in one term.
-This requires a supervised counseling placement of 100 hours in a K-12 school setting.
+Students will take the Internship I course (3 credits) in one term.
+This requires a supervised counseling field experience of 100 hours in a K-12 school setting.

-Students will take the internship course (6 credits) in two terms.
-Each internship term requires a supervised counseling placement of 300 hours in a K-12 school setting (for a total of 600 hours).
+Students will take the Internship II and III courses (6 credits) in two terms.
+Each internship term requires a supervised counseling field experience of 300 hours in a K-12 school setting (for a total of 600 hours).

 These nine credits provide students with an on-site experience in counseling.
 Students will gain advanced training in counseling and guidance techniques within a school setting while analyzing and applying appropriate counseling and guidance techniques relative to sound theory and school counseling practices.

-Across the three placements (one practicum and two internship terms), students must get experience at each school level: elementary, middle, and high school.
-At least one of the placements must be in a publicly-funded school.
+Across the three field experiences, students must get experience at each school level: elementary, middle, and high school.
+At least one of the internships must be in a publicly-funded school.

 Do applicants need an undergraduate degree in counseling, psychology, or education to be eligible for the M.Ed. program?